bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/_index.md

 listHeading: Enclosures for powerboats
 ---

-Like all enclosures, powerboat enclosures provide protection from the sun, rain, and wind.
-A variety of common configurations exist, but the core design is the
-same: a bimini or canvas top, supported by a frame or connected to a fixed overhead surface, attached to a series of canvas window panels, creating an enclosure.
+A powerboat enclosure has two key responsibilities: to keep your dashboard dry, and to protect your upholstery.

 <!--more-->

-In general, the purpose of any enclosure is to keep you out of the elements.

-However, in comparison to a sailboat enclosure, a powerboat enclosure has two additional responsibilities: to keep the dashboard dry, and to protect the upholstery.
+But like all enclosures, powerboat enclosures provide protection from the sun, rain, and wind.
+A variety of common configurations exist, but the core design is the same: a bimini or canvas top, supported by a frame or connected to a fixed overhead surface, attached to a series of canvas window panels, creating an enclosure.